4 Ways to Mitigate Heart Disease Risk During COVID-19

 These are uncertain times.
 Fortunately, we are no stranger to uncertainty, having chosen a career in the science and art of medicine.
 Using the guiding principles of epigenetics, systems biology, shared decision making and therapeutic partnership, we are poised to be the clinicians society needs now, and the leaders we will need tomorrow after humbly learning what there is to learn from COVID-19 and its effects on our planet.

 Shilpa P. Saxena, MD, IFMCP

 Shilpa P. Saxena, MD is a Board-Certified Family Practice physician whose passion and purpose come to life through sharing her innovative patient education and practice management solutions in her classic ‘keep it simple’ style.
-She serves as Faculty with the Institute for Functional Medicine, the Arizona Center for Integrative Medicine, Osher Center for Integrative Medicine at the University of Miami Miller School of Medicine, the Metabolic Medical Institute at George Washington University and most recently, joined the Lifestyle Matrix Resource Center serving as the Clinical Expert for the CM Vitals Program.
+She serves as Faculty with the Institute for Functional Medicine and the Arizona Center for Integrative Medicine.
+She also serves as the Clinical Expert at the Lifestyle Matrix Resource Center for the CM Vitals Program.
 Dr. Saxena is an expert in the Group Visit medical model, creator of Group Visit Toolkits, and co-author of The Ingredients Matter: India.